jhpyle/docassemble/_docs/fields.md

 <a name="accept"></a>If you want to limit uploads to particular file
 types, you can use `accept` to specify [Python] code that returns a custom [accept] attribute.
-The value of `accept` is passed directly into the [accept] attribute in the HTML.
+The value of `accept` is passed directly into the [accept] attribute in the HTML and into the [`accept` method] of the [jQuery Validation Plugin].

 {% include side-by-side.html demo="upload-accept" %}

+Note that the syntax is very specific: the double quotation marks are part of the string itself.

+Since the [`accept` method] of the [jQuery Validation Plugin] only works with MIME types, you can only specify MIME types here, not file extensions.

 <a name="maximum image size"></a>If your users upload digital photos
 into your interviews, the uploads may take a long time.
 You can